hyperparabolic/hyperparabolic.github.io/content/post/nixos-systemd-initrd.md

 I'd happily add anybody else's lessons learned here as well.

+I've posted this as a [guide on the NixOS Discourse](https://discourse.nixos.org/t/migrating-to-boot-initrd-systemd-and-debugging-stage-1-systemd-services/54444), feel free to drop any notes there.

 Thanks to [ElvishJerricco](https://discourse.nixos.org/u/ElvishJerricco), the primary author of stage 1 systemd boot for feedback on this article.

 ## Future plans